Research Group Jens Kuhle

 Area of Research

-Translational research in the field of inflammatory degenerative CNS diseases, in particular multiple sclerosis.
-Swiss Multiple Sclerosis Cohort Study (SMSC)
+Translational Medicine research in the field of inflammatory and degenerative diseases of the Central Nervous System (CNS), with a focus on multiple sclerosis and the Swiss Multiple Sclerosis Cohort Study (SMSC)

 Approved Research Projects